 Your local dermatologist will always have your back — literally!

-Dr. Melinda Cushing is dermatologist in practice at Columbia Crest Dermatology in The Dalles.
+Dr. Melinda Riter is dermatologist in practice at Columbia Crest Dermatology in The Dalles.
 To make an appointment, please call 541.506.6930